doordeck/docs/docs/guide/authenticating-your-users.md

 ## Summary

 We've covered how to:
-- Create an application in the **Doordeck Developer Console**.
+- Create an application in the **Sentry Interactive Developer Console**.
 - Generate and register an **asymmetric signing key** for OpenID.
 - Configure your **auth issuer URL**.
-- Generate **OpenID tokens** (JWTs) that your users can use to call Doordeck's APIs directly.
+- Generate **OpenID tokens** (JWTs) that your users can use to call Sentry Interactive's APIs directly.

-The goal is that you maintain **your own user authentication** (e.g., username/password, OAuth, SAML, etc.), then exchange your internal tokens or session cookies for a Doordeck-compatible JWT.
+The goal is that you maintain **your own user authentication** (e.g., username/password, OAuth, SAML, etc.), then exchange your internal tokens or session cookies for a Sentry Interactive-compatible JWT.
 This allows end users to make **low-latency** calls directly against our APIs to **unlock doors** or perform other operations securely.

 ---